jgc128/DefVectors/README.md

 Build
 -----
 To build under Windows, use MS Visual Studio 2010 project in *windows* folder.
-To select configuration - x32 or x64 - use select list on tools panel
+To select configuration - x32 or x64 - use select list on tools panel.
 To build under *nix use command `make`.
 To build on amd64 use command `make ARCH=-m64`